Welcome to inequality.com

 The activities of CPI are currently supported with core funding from the Office of the Assistant Secretary for Planning and Evaluation at the U.S. Department of Health and Human Services.
 CPI is also supported with generous funding from Stanford University and the Institute for Research in the Social Sciences.
 From CPI's opening in 2006, the Elfenworks Foundation has been an especially generous supporter, and it continues to support many CPI activities.
 The research of CPI is also supported by the Russell Sage Foundation, the Pew Charitable Trusts, the John D. and Catherine T. MacArthur Foundation, and other major foundations.

-- Read the full issue here!
+- Read them here!

-- Read about the winners' research here!
+- Find out more about the conference here!

-- Read more about the New Scholar research here!
+- Learn more about the workshop here!

 - Check out the wealth inequality website from CPI affiliate Lisa Keister!
 It's the new go-to site that provides up-to-date evidence on wealth concentration, immigrants and wealth, and religion and wealth.